Persian Gulf Residency: Post World War I

-In the years following World War I, the Trucial sheikhs found their capacity to act independently being continuously curtailed by the British.
+In the years following World War I, the British continuously curtailed the Trucial sheikhs' capacity to act independently.
 This was partially a result of Britain shifting attention away from Iran, where Reza Shah's nationalist assertion of power undercut their hegemony.
 It also reflected growing commercial and imperial communications interests, such as air route facilities.
 For example, according to agreements concluded in February 1922, the Trucial sheikhs pledged themselves not to allow the exploitation of oil resources in their territories except by "persons appointed by the British government".
-Even more restrictive was the ultimatum issued by the political resident in 1937 requiring Trucial states to do business exclusively with Petroleum Concessions Ltd., a wholly owned subsidiary of the London-based Iraq Petroleum Company, which was itself partly owned by the Anglo-Iranian Oil Company (AIOC).
-Instead of reflecting higher demand for oil (England then had adequate supply), this ultimatum was designed to block other parties out of the economic and political affairs of the Trucial States.
+Even more restrictive was the ultimatum issued by the political resident in 1937 requiring Trucial states to do business exclusively with Petroleum Concessions Ltd., a wholly owned subsidiary of the London-based Iraq Petroleum Company, which was itself partly owned by the Anglo-Iranian Oil Company.
+Instead of reflecting higher demand for oil (Britain then had adequate supply), this ultimatum was designed to block other parties out of the economic and political affairs of the Trucial States.

-In 1946, the Persian Gulf residency left its location in Bushehr and relocated to a new base in Bahrain.
-However, while Reza Shah succeeded in removing Britain from Iranian territory, his efforts to curtail their role in the Iranian oil industry backfired, and led to an extension of the concession operated by the British government-owned Anglo-Iranian Oil Company.
-From their new base in Bahrain, the British resident directed other political agents in Bahrain, Kuwait, Qatar and Oman until those regions became independent.
+In 1946, the Persian Gulf residency relocated to a new base in Bahrain.
+However, while Reza Shah succeeded in removing Britain from Iranian territory, his efforts to curtail their role in the Iranian oil industry backfired, and led to an extension of the concession operated by the Anglo-Iranian Oil Company.
+From their new base in Bahrain, the British resident directed other political agents in Bahrain, Kuwait, Qatar, the Trucial States and Oman until those regions became independent.

+Indian independence saw the responsibility for the administration of the Gulf passed from the Indian Government in Bombay to the Foreign Office in London and this demanded a more 'hands on' approach to issues such as slavery and gun running, particularly in the Trucial States, where in 1949 the role of 'Native Agent' – the Residency Agent in Sharjah – was terminated and a British Political Agency was opened in Dubai in 1954.